Lenten Borscht with Mushroom Dumplings

 Lenten Borscht with Mushroom Dumplings Recipe: Step 3

-4. Pour mushrooms the liquid they were in to the cooking pot, bring them to simmer ove moderate heat and boil for about 1 hour till mushrooms are soft:
+Pour mushrooms and the liquid they were soaking in to the cooking pot, bring them to simmer over moderate heat and boil for about 1 hour till mushrooms are soft:

 Lenten Borscht with Mushroom Dumplings Recipe: Step 4